 Brilliant white, overlapping petals crowned with a deep orange to red cup.
-A striking Daffodil that lasts well in the outdoors and as a cut flower.
+This striking, mid season Daffodil that lasts well in the outdoors and as a cut flower.

 14cm/6” = 3 bulbs